plenario/plenario/README.md

-plenario is an open source project which focuses on the results of the brazilian senate. it was coded during the four last days of a front-end bootcamp as final work.
+plenario is an open source project which focuses on the results of the brazilian senate. it was coded during the four last days of the front-end bootcamp {reprograma}, in partnership with senai santa cecília, as final work.

 plenario was idealized and coded by @gabrielacaesar.
-@guisoares2011 has kindly helped with a pull request. and we also had some help of three teachers who work for senai santa cecília, institution located in são paulo, brazil.
+@guisoares2011 has kindly helped with a pull request. and we also had some help of {reprograma}'s volunteers and three teachers who work for senai santa cecília, institution located in são paulo, brazil.

 the main idea is to offer a social control tool that stimulates the social participation and transparency. we believe accountability is important to consolidate democracies.